lightelligence-io/react/src/components/ActionButton/ActionButton.md

 ### Disabled

-The button can be disabled using the `--disabled` modifier.
+The button can be disabled using the `disabled` prop.
 This overrides any colors being set through other modifiers.

 ```js
 import { ActionButton, FloatingList } from '@lightelligence/react';